CharlieMc0/universal-token-launcher/backend-python/README.md

    - `blockscout_url`: URL of the Blockscout explorer (null if not available)
    - `currency_symbol`: The native currency symbol
    - `testnet`: Boolean indicating if this is a testnet
+   - `gateway_address`: URL of the ZetaChain Gateway contract on this chain (null if not EVM)

 2. **Configure Custom RPC URLs (Optional)**